MicrosoftDocs/dynamics365smb-docs/business-central/shopify/setup-taxes.md

 Once you configured your Shopify to collect taxes in your domestic country/region, you can decide how you want to dispay prices at the storefront.
 You can control this behavior by enabling or deactivating the **All prices include tax** of the [**Taxes and duties**](https://www.shopify.com/admin/settings/taxes) settings in your **Shopify admin**.

 It is common to have this toggle enabled for such countries as Australia, Austia, Belgium, Czech Republic, Denamrk, Finaland, France, Germany, Iceland, Italy, Netherlands, New Zealand, Norway, Spain, Sweden, Switzerland, United Kingdom.
-In this case price 100 EUR defined in the Product card already contains tax (VAT) and same price is displayed to user at storefront and at checkout.
+In this case, the price 100 EUR defined in the Product card already contains tax (VAT) and same price is displayed to user at storefront and at checkout.
 While in USA or Canada customers expect to see prices without taxes, and taxes added at check-out, hence the All prices include tax toggle is usually disabled.
 Then 100 USD defined in the Product card represents price without card and at checkout stage taxes will be added on top.

 To support scenario when **All prices includes tax** is enabled on [!INCLUDE[prod_short](../includes/prod_short.md)] side you need to: